Edward-choi/FINA4350/README.md

 ## Data Collection

+`data_preparation.ipynb` extracts stock price data from Yahoo Finance.
+The collected data is saved to `/sources/data.csv`

 `fetch_madmoney.py` pulls the Mad Money stock picks from The Street website and saves them to `/data/thestreet/` by web scraping TheStreet.com using Playwright and BeautifulSoup.
 The data collected includes stock symbols, recommendation dates, and sentiment scores.
 We store the extracted information in a structured format, such as a CSV file, for further analysis.

-To gather relevant tweets from Jim Cramer, we use the `snscrape` library to scrape data from his Twitter account.
+`data_preparation.ipynb` extracts tweets posted by Jim Cramer.
+The scraped data is To gather relevant tweets from Jim Cramer, we use the `snscrape` library to scrape data from his Twitter account.
 We collect tweets containing stock symbols and their respective timestamps within a specified date range.
-The collected data is preprocessed, cleaned, and stored in a Pandas DataFrame for subsequent analysis.
+The collected data is preprocessed, cleaned, and saved to `/sources/data.csv`.

 When the Twitter Search API is disabled for clients not logging in, we scrape nitter.net manually instead via `/experiments/fetch_tweets.ipynb`

 ## Data preparation procedure
 1. `data_preparation.ipynb` extracts tweets posted by Jim Cramer.
 The scraped data is saved to `/sources/data.csv`